FBK-WED/wed-pipe/data_acquisition/socrata/README.txt

 This tool can be used to:

     - Ingest all available portal views into PostGres; (useful for debugging purposes)
-    - Generate the portal metadata JSON to drive the ingestion process from the SD Controller (useful to be run within ScraperWiki);
+    - Generate the portal metadata JSON to drive the ingestion process from the SD WED Pipe (useful to be run within ScraperWiki);
     - Ingest a single dataset URL (used within the workflow).